TSLA Stock Analysis

 Tesla designs and manufactures electric vehicles, battery energy storage, solar panels, and related software.
 It operates the largest EV charging network in North America.
 Tesla's valuation has long been driven by growth expectations rather than current fundamentals.

-Why Traders Watch TSLA
+Why Do Traders Watch TSLA?

 TSLA regularly hits RSI 80+ in uptrends and RSI 20 in downtrends.
 These extreme readings are more meaningful on TSLA than on lower-volatility stocks.